 If you had observed our previous articles, you can notice that there is a component called Draft Tube which is attached to the end of the Kaplan Turbine and Francis Turbine.
 In this article, we elaborate on the Draft Tube along with its Definition, Function, Types, Applications, Advantages, Disadvantages, Efficiency, and Design calculation.

-Now, Let's discuss with the Definition of Draft Tube.
+Now, Let's discuss the Definition of the Draft Tube.

 A Draft tube is a kind of tube that acts as an important part of the reaction turbine and also acts as an intermediate between the exit of the turbine and the entry of the tailrace.
 The water is discharged to the tailrace through a gradually expanding tube called the Draft tube.

-The water channel that carries away from the turbine is called as the Tail race.
+The water channel that carries away from the turbine is called the Tailrace.

 There are three types of Draft tubes and are as follows.